 Genuine silk is derived from the cocoon of a silk worm.
 Generally, genuine silk is sourced from China which has a long history in manufacturing the fibre.
 Although natural silk is more delicate than wool (particularly when exposed to liquid) it is in fact much more stain resistant than imitation silk (see below).
 Nothing surpasses the luxury of a 100% silk rug, but for a high traffic area, a mainly wool rug with silk highlights is a more practical option, and the contrast between the matt and sheen of the two materials can be quite stunning.

-We use this combination in many of our collections, including our popular core range.
+We use this combination in many of our collections, including our popular core range of luxury designer rugs.

 Synthetics (wool alternatives)

 Acrylic, polyester and polypropylene are all common materials for inexpensive machine-made rugs.
 These synthetics are easy to care for and the fibre is generally quite strong, but their big downfall is their pile is very susceptible to crushing.
 Even after moderate foot traffic, they will quickly appear worn.
 Although some synthetics can give a similar appearance to wool, their dryness and artificial feel is apparent to the touch.

 Artificial ‘Art’ Silk